Updates on Rules for Obtaining Mortgages: Insights from the High Council for Financial Stability Meeting on June 13

 A little extra for big earners

 The expert nevertheless appreciates the “little boost for rental investors” granted by the HCSF.
 Within the derogatory envelope available to the banks, 80% of the files had until then to be financed within the framework of acquisitions of main residences, and 20% were “free of assignment”.
-They could thus relate to second homes or rental investments.
+They might thus relate to second homes or rental investments.

 This Tuesday, June 13, the HCSF announced that 30% of these credits are now “free of assignment”.
 “A bank will thus be able to finance 6% of its files for rental investors with a debt ratio above 35%, instead of 4% until now”, explains Cécile Roquelaure.